-Henry James “Hank” Monk (1833?-1883) – One of the most famous stagecoach drivers in the American West, Henry James Monk, more familiarly known as “Hank,” drove the stage from Genoa, Utah to Placerville, California.
-Born in Waddington, New York, he made his way to California as a young man, crossing the Isthmus of Panama and arriving in 1852.
+Henry James Monk was born in Waddington, New York in 1833 and made his way to California as a young man, crossing the Isthmus of Panama and arriving in 1852.
 He first went to work for James Birch on the Auburn stage line where he stayed until 1857.
 He then became a driver on the Genoa-Placerville route.

 In response to Greeley’s complaints, Hank yelled back, “Keep your seat, Horace; I’ll get you there on time!” and began to furiously drive the team.
 Later, Greeley wrote of the wild ride which became a legend as the tale was told and retold.